webplatform/docs/css/cssom/methods/setExpression/index.md

 |Notes====Remarks===
 Use the '''setExpression''' method to add expressions to supported [[css/cssom/methods/removeExpression|'''removeExpression''']] method.
 The following syntax sections show how to set an expression on DHTML Properties and CSS attributes.
-*Use this syntax to set an expression on a read/write property or on an [[dom/properties/expando|'''expando''']] property.
+*Use this syntax to set an expression on a read/write property or on an '''expando''' property.
 <nowiki>
 <div class{{=}}"codeSnippet">
 <pre xml:space{{=}}"preserve"><code>object.setExpression(sPropertyName, sExpression, sLanguage)</code></pre>